sisirpynda/ASIC-Design-for-Image-Haze-Removal-Final-Year-Project-/README.md

 * This makes them less scalable, not ideal for time critical applications and a natural need for a cheep, small, modular solution arises that can easily take care of the job.

 * The ASICs can be hardwired to carry on these matrix applications, techniques like pipelining can be used to reduce delay caused by the intermediary chip, Low power techniques can be used to reduce load on the battery.

+## Abstract

+The designed ASIC chip is a 6 staged pipelined consisting of 2 modes namely “Low Power Mode” and “Normal Mode”. the architecture consists of 4 blocks, 7 sub blocks and 8 leaf modules (designed in a bottom-up fashion).
+The simulation was done using Cadence Xcelium simulator, verification was done using Cadence IMC.

+The logical synthesis of the DUT was done to produce net-list using Cadence Genus tool (some optimizations were also done by the tool).

+## Tools Used

+* Xcelium: Successor of the Insisive Simulatior, Xcelium is a 3rd generation parallel simulator, which boasts the highest performance in the field, with its intelligent multi core mode it can run simulation much faster by recognizing the Acceleratable and non- acceleratable code components. it offers many convenient  options for the user like generic waveform window, Schematic tracer window, memory viewer window, and Expression calculator which is very useful for debugging.

+* Gensus: To address the problem of design, productivity gap in the industry Cadence offers Genus Synthesis tool, it runs both legacy mode and common UI mode, the common UI mode is particularly useful as the interface is same across the other tools like tempus, voltus, joules which assist in coming  up with the optimum netlist meeting the performance requirements.

+* IMC: Integrated Metrics Center (IMC) is the analysis tool used to analyze, merge, and report coverage data.